 Similarly, across 70bp and 50bp repeats clear enrichment in base J ChIPseq and Tombo datasets was evident, whereas 5hmU was not consistent between the two replicates, although for 50bp repeats some enrichment was seen in both 5hmU datasets (Figure 64 A).
 Base J ChIPseq signal was also clearly enriched at 177bp repeats and telomeric repeats, and this was also the case for one of the 5hmU pulldowns ('5hmU 2').
 Tombo data, on the other hand, appeared somewhat noisy and incomplete at 177bp and telomeric repeats, and therefore difficult to interpret, although some enrichment, preceded by a dip in signal, was evident towards the end of the telomeric repeats in the de novo Tombo data on the forward ('+') strand.
-A clearer picture of the Tombo signal across 177bp regions can be gleaned by looking at the individual regions rather than metaplots (Figure 64 B) - these showed clear enrichment in modified base signal for de novo and model Tombo data.
+A clearer picture of the Tombo signal across 177bp regions can be gleaned by looking at the individual regions rather than metaplots (Figure 64 B) - these showed clear enrichment in modified base signal for de novo and model Tombo data as well as some localised enrichment in level sample mode Tombo data.